royshooshy/team8/README.md

 # team8
-2 different implementation 2for the same list component
+2 different implementation for the same list component